ibm-cloud-docs/mqcloud/mqoc_administer_mq_username.md

 {:codeblock: .codeblock}
 {:pre: .pre}

-# Editing or removing the MQ username for an existing user or application
+# Editing or removing the username for an existing user or application
 {: #mqoc_administer_mq_username}